Congo rebels say will withdraw from Goma

 GOMA, Democratic Republic of Congo Rebels in the Democratic Republic of Congo said on Tuesday they would pull out of the eastern city of Goma in an apparent stalling of their drive to "liberate" the whole country.

-However, the situation on the ground remained far from clear after the rebels' political and military leaders gave conflicting statements over their intentions.
+The situation on the ground remained far from clear after the rebels' political and military leaders gave conflicting statements over their intentions, though U.N. peacekeeping chief Herve Ladsous said in New York "there were indications tonight that possibly the M23 elements were starting to withdraw."

+"Of course that was already late in the evening, and that will have to be confirmed tomorrow," Ladsous told reporters after briefing the U.N.
+Security Council behind closed doors.

 The eight-month insurgency has threatened to develop into an all-out war in a region dogged by nearly two decades of conflict that has killed more than 5 million people and is fuelled by competition over mineral resources.